 You can’t get back time that is gone, but you can make the most of the time you have left.
 The central key towards maximizing time is by taking conscious and calculated steps.
 Do not leave anything to chance, instead consciously ensure that every decision you make brings you closer to your destiny or desire to goal.

-Because you read this far, I want to give you Lifetime Access to over $150 worth of mentorship materials from Dr. Myles Munroe about purpose, leadership, success, wealth and the Kingdom.
-Get access here.
+Because you read this far, I want to give you Lifetime Access to over $1000 worth of mentorship materials from Dr. Myles Munroe on purpose, leadership, success, wealth and the Kingdom.
+Get instant access to life-changing materials now!